by Sasha Alyson

 Children don’t need backpacks to carry their books.
 Past generations did not.
 Children have hands.
 Their family surely has, or can make, a bookbag – perhaps with local fabric and designs.
 If it’s needed at all.
 The children’s backpacks I’ve seen typically contain one notebook and one pencil; or they are empty.

 The money could be better used.
-Reporting on vaccines, UNICEF states that “across West and Central Africa, just 66% of girls and boys are fully protected against common infectious diseases.”(1) But it has the funds to shower Africa with UNICEF-branded knapsacks.
+Reporting on vaccines, UNICEF states that “across West and Central Africa, just 66% of girls and boys are fully protected against common infectious diseases.”(1) But it has the funds to shower Africa with UNICEF-branded knapsacks, instead of vaccinating more.
 What are the priorities here?

 Free goods undermine the local economy.
 In life-threatening circumstances, free goods may be appropriate.
 A free-backpack program doesn’t pass the bar.